aosabook/500lines/sampler/README.md

 You may have noticed that we didn't include a `log_pmf` or `pmf` function in our `DamageDistribution`.
-This is because we actually do not know what the what the PMF should be!
+This is because we actually do not know what the PMF should be!
 This would be the equation:

 $$
 \sum_{{item}_1, \ldots{}, {item}_m}p({damage}\ |\ {item}_1,\ldots{},{item}_m)p({item}_1)\cdots{}p({item}_m)